sottlmarek/DevSecOps/README.md

 # Ultimate DevSecOps library

 ## Contribution rules
-If you want to contribute to this Library of knowledge please create proper PR (Pull request) with description what you are adding following these set of rules:
+If you want to contribute to this library of knowledge please create proper PR (Pull Request) with description what you are adding following these set of rules:

-* Clear description of PR (What tool, why, stars, maturity and topic)
+* Clear description of PR (which tool, why, number of stars, maturity and topic)
 * Keep it simple - Fill the description properly
 * Fact over feelings or personal opinions
-* Add source and follow the Library style
+* Add source and follow the library style
 * Avoid duplicits - one tool, one topic
 * Try to make bigger updates then on tool link
-* Currently Open-source only
+* Currently open-source only
 * Add only active projects
 * Add only security tools

 _Note:_ Currently this is an early version of the library.
 I recommend PR after first official release.

-**DevSecOps Library info:**
+**DevSecOps library info:**

 ![stars](https://img.shields.io/github/stars/sottlmarek/DevSecOps?style=for-the-badge)
 ![watchers](https://img.shields.io/github/watchers/sottlmarek/DevSecOps?color=green&style=for-the-badge) ![watchers](https://img.shields.io/github/forks/sottlmarek/DevSecOps?color=orange&style=for-the-badge)

 This library contains list of tools and methodologies accompanied with resources.
-The main goal is to provide to the engineers guide through opensource DevSecOps tooling.
-This repository covers only cyber security in cloud and DevSecOps scope.
+The main goal is to provide to the engineers a guide through opensource DevSecOps tooling.
+This repository covers only cyber security in the cloud and the DevSecOps scope.

 # Table of Contents